-Once bound to GitHub, the manual upload option is removed, and new CloudScript revisions are automatically made for each GitHub commit to the "master" branch.
+Once bound to GitHub, the manual upload option is removed, and new CloudScript (Legacy) revisions are automatically made for each GitHub commit to the "master" branch.

-If you commit multiple files, they will be concatenated together into a single PlayFab CloudScript revision.
+If you commit multiple files, they will be concatenated together into a single PlayFab CloudScript (Legacy) revision.
 Live revision selection remains the same: new commits to GitHub must be set to live in Game Manager as described above.

-CloudScript allows you to upload files to PlayFab, and execute your code on our server.
-You can manage your CloudScript files from the Automation option in the left side bar.
+CloudScript (Legacy) allows you to upload files to PlayFab, and execute your code on our server.
+You can manage your CloudScript (Legacy) files from the Automation option in the left side bar.
 You can upload files manually from your own computer, or bind your title to a GitHub account.

 This quickstart covers managing your code files and uploading them to PlayFab.